feyroozecode/786.world/README.md

 ## Guidelines

 We don't condone negativity or hate.
 We promote equality and respecting differences.
 To anyone looking to invoke fear, hatred or abuse, there is a zero tolerance policy.
 Please do not bring islamaphobia to the group, please do not join to mock others who you don't know.
-Keep it friendly.

 ## Community